Fanny Fligelman Brin: College life and early career

 Brin attended the University of Minnesota for college and was a Phi Beta Kappa graduate in 1906.
 As a college student, Brin was involved in oratory and debate and had a strong academic record.
 She was the first woman to win a prize in the Pillsbury oratorical contest on a speech entitled “Russian Bureaucracy and the Jews.”
 Her involvements taught her invaluable public speaking skills that set her up for success in later activism work, and her accomplishments likely empowered her to take on future leadership roles.
 Her speech topics focused on international politics, showing her early interest in a topic that she later dedicated her activism toward.

-After graduating college, Brin taught English for several years.
+After graduating from college, Brin taught English for several years.
 Teaching likely furthered her public speaking and relational abilities that proved crucial to her later success in political advocacy.
 She also joined Peripatetics, an elite women's study club for Jewish college graduates in Minneapolis.
 Joining this group gave Brin an opportunity to begin building her community of other Jewish educated women in Minneapolis, a group she would later be intimately involved with through her activism work.